CHOICE ABOVE ALL OTHER

 climate.
 This includes "lions" (cougars).

-(Mosiah 20:10, Beekeeping in ancient In The Hebrew, and possibly Nephite word for "bee" is "devorah" (דְבוֹרָה, Isaiah 7:18, 2 Nephi 17:18).
+Mormon makes no claim about beekeeping in ancient In The Hebrew, and possibly Nephite word for "bee" is "devorah" (דְבוֹרָה, Isaiah 7:18, 2 Nephi 17:18).
 Being a feminine word, one might think that its plural form would feature the feminine plural ending "ot", hence "devorot".
-But the plural traditionally uses the masculine ending "im", "devorim".
+But the plural traditionally uses the masculine ending "im", hence "devorim".
 "Devash" (דְבַשׁ) is translated "honey" in the scriptures, but it can mean date-honey, or honey (syrup) made from fruits as well as from bees.
 The "honey" listed as an article of trade in Ezekiel 27:17 may in fact be grape syrup.
 (Brown - Driver - Briggs - Gesenius Hebrew - Aramaic Lexicon) Jacob son of Lehi remarked about buying "wine and milk without money and without price" (2 Nephi 9:50) Jacob's expression may be equivalent to his older brother Nephi's remark about buying "milk and honey, without money and without price."
 (2 Nephi 26:25) One kind of honey among the Nephites may have been a condensed or evaporated wine, a syrup made from grapes.
-(3 Nephi 14:16) Though "wild honey" was among the provisions of Lehi's company (1 Nephi 17:5; 18:6), there is no clear indication that honeybees were present in the American Promised Land.
+(3 Nephi 14:16) Though "wild honey" was among the provisions of Lehi's company (1 Nephi 17:5; 18:6), there is no scriptural indication that honeybees were present in the American Promised Land.
 If the setting for the

 Book of Mormon were tropical, we might expect at least one mention of a